 The ground on which the exhibitions stand was the site of the Gestapo, SS and Reich Security headquarters on Prinz-Albrecht-Strasse (now Niederkirchnerstrasse).

 Berlin Wall Monument

-Approaching the exhibition it is impossible to miss the section of the Berlin wall that is still standing here.
+Approaching the Topography of Terror it is impossible to miss the section of the Berlin wall that is still standing here.
 Souvenir hunters and the effects of time have ravaged the wall and the reinforcement rods are visible through the holes they have created.
 From inside the exhibition grounds you can look out at what was the Ministry of Aviation (now the Ministry of Finance), an imposing Nazi-era building, though the chinks in the wall.